Gulf LNG Energy, LLC

-On December 22, 2011, the Commission staff granted CCL's request to use the pre-filing process and assigned Docket No. PF12-3-000 for this proceeding during the pre-filing review of the project.
-Now, as of the filing of CCL's application on August 31, 2012, the pre-filing process for this project has ended.
-From this time forward, CCL's proceeding will be conducted in Docket No. CP12-507-000, as noted in the caption of this Notice.
+On December 16, 2004, the Commission staff granted Gulf LNG's request to utilize the National Environmental Policy Act (NEPA) Pre-Filing Process and assigned Docket No. PF05-5-000 to staff activities involving Gulf LNG Energy.
+Now, as of the filing of Gulf LNG's and GLP's application on October 28, 2005, the NEPA Pre-Filing Process for this project has ended.
+From this time forward, Gulf LNG's and GLP's proceeding will be conducted in Docket Nos.
+CP06-12-000, CP06-13-000, and CP06-14-000, as noted in the caption of this Notice.

 However, a person does not have to intervene in order to have comments considered.
 The second way to participate is by filing with the Secretary of the Commission, as soon as possible, an original and two copies of comments in support of or in opposition to this project.
 The Commission will consider these comments in determining the appropriate action to be taken, but the filing of a comment alone will not serve to make the filer a party to the proceeding.
 The Commission's rules require that persons filing comments in opposition to the project provide copies of their protests only to the party or parties directly involved in the protest.

 Persons who wish to comment only on the environmental review of this project should submit an original and two copies of their comments to the Secretary of the Commission.
 Environmental commenters will be placed on the Commission's environmental mailing list, will receive copies of the environmental documents, and will be notified of meetings associated with the Commission's environmental review process.
 Environmental commenters will not be required to serve copies of filed documents on all other parties.
 However, the non-party commenters will not receive copies of all documents filed by other parties or issued by the Commission (except for the mailing of environmental documents issued by the Commission) and will not have the right to seek court review of the Commission's final order.